buckket/go-blurhash/README.md

 	}
 	fmt.Printf("Hash: %s\n", str)

-	// Generate an image for a given Blurhash
+	// Generate an image for a given BlurHash
 	// Width will be 300px and Height will be 500px
 	// Punch specifies the contrasts and defaults to 1 img, err := blurhash.Decode(str, 300, 500, 1)